 Intermittent fasting is not really considered a diet but a particular eating pattern.
 This eating plan has gained immense popularity in recent years, especially for women over 50.
 You might fast for 16 hours and eat during an 8-hour window.
 This is the 16-8 plan and is often considered the standard.
 Some people follow an every-other-day plan with very low caloric intake one day and an average amount the next.
 Whatever way you participate, intermittent fasting to lose weight is popular for a reason — it works when done correctly.
-This is also why it’s a key component of our PLATE program.

 There are several potential health benefits when using intermittent fasting.
 A few benefits may include reduced risk of cancer, diabetes, and heart disease.
 It can even trigger autophagy, which is known to help with dementia.
 Whether you use one of these methods or another type of intermittent fasting, it’s essential to avoid the pitfalls that can sabotage your efforts.
 The following are several intermittent fasting mistakes many beginners often make.

 You’re getting ready to start something new, and you’re excited to reap all the benefits as quickly as possible.
 It’s only natural that you want to dive right in.
 But trying to make too many changes too soon may sabotage your efforts.